cloudflare/cloudflare-docs/content/stream/getting-analytics/fetching-bulk-analytics.md

 Here are the steps to implementing pagination:

 1. Call the first query without uid\_gt filter to get the first set of videos
-2. Grab the last video ID from the response from the first query
+2. Grab the last video UID from the response from the first query
-3. Call next query by specifying uid\_gt property and set it to the last video ID.
+3. Call next query by specifying uid\_gt property and set it to the last video UID.
 This will return the next set of videos

 ## Limitations